tradertanmay/Llama-Fine-Tuning/README.md

 submission for  A100 tracks

-Run  inference docker file   from A100  inference
+Run  inference docker file   from submission 1  folder To reproduce result  run  train docker file  from  train submisison 1  folder